national emblem of india

 • Use of Circular Elements: Both emblems incorporate circular elements.
 In the case of the United States, it’s the 50 stars arranged in a circle on the flag, and for India, it’s the Ashoka Chakra, a circular wheel.

-• Symbolic Colors: Both emblems employ specific colours with deep symbolism.
-In the U.S. flag, red symbolizes valour and bravery, white represents purity and innocence, and blue signifies vigilance, perseverance, and justice.
+• Symbolic Colors: Both emblems employ specific colors with deep symbolism.
+In the U.S. flag, red symbolizes valor and bravery, white represents purity and innocence, and blue signifies vigilance, perseverance, and justice.
 In the emblem of India, the blue Ashoka Chakra represents truth and virtue.

 • Differences